 Difference Between LTR Paper and A4 Paper

-Many people confuse LTR paper with A4 paper.
-However, there are some key differences:
+Many users confuse LTR paper size with A4 paper, but there are clear differences between the two.

 Common Uses of LTR Paper